Home

 Socks was the White House cat when President Bill Clinton was in office.

-Then, there's Simon, Able Seacat who was a hero in the Royal Navy during the Yangtze Incident.
+Then, there's Simon, Able Seacat who was a hero in the British Royal Navy during the Yangtze Incident.

 Like many ship's cats before him, Simon protected the food stores by catching rats.